JeremyBYU/realsense-tracking/README.md

   - See `rspub_default.toml` for publishing and `rssave_default.toml` for saving RealSense data.
 - Provide Python client code for visualizing mesh creation.

-## Installed libraries and Dependencies
+## Install Libraries and Dependencies

 All dependencies and installation procedures can be found in `Docker/base/Dockerfile`.
-You can use docker and have everything taken care or you can follow the installation procedures.
+You can use docker and have everything taken care or you can follow the installation procedures in the file.
 Here is a basic summary of the environment:

 - Ubuntu Base Image 18.04
 - Python 3 w/ Scipy, numpy